Housing supply reaches a new low as sales pick up with renewed economic activity.

 How Many Homes Are in Forbearance?

 There are manipulative forces at play affecting the housing market making it much better than it should be in a recession.
 A key force in keeping homes of the market are the mortgage forbearance programs that have been put into effect earlier in 2020.
-According to the Mortgage Bankers Association (MBA) news release as of July 27, the MBA estimates 3.9 million homeowners are in forbearance plans.
+According to the Mortgage Bankers Association (MBA) as of July 27, the MBA estimates 3.9 million homeowners are in forbearance plans.
 This is 7.8% of mortgage servicers' portfolios.

 Black Knight is an analytic firm that monitors the mortgage market conditions.
 In their latest Mortgage Monitor for May 2020 they estimate 4.7 million homes in forbearance.
 Black Knight economist Andy Walden estimates that 90% of homeowners in forbearance plans have at least 10% equity in their homes.
 This provides a cushion from the risk of foreclosure, giving the homeowner an opportunity to sellout without a loss.